Entrepreneurship Education Encourages Learning, Acquiring Knowledge and Self-development

-As a child, I organized activities for the kids in my building in the afternoon and holidays, also I produced and guided my younger brothers' birthdays.
+As a child, I organized activities for the kids in my building at afternoons and holidays, I also produced and guided my younger brothers' birthdays.
 I liked this field, but over the years I walked away from this area.
 I didn't work with children at all, I always knew I had an approach to children, but I specialized in business management.
-But this exposure from childhood was very helpful to realize later that I can mix the areas together and enjoy it.
+But this exposure from childhood was very beneficial to realize later that I can mix the areas together and enjoy it.

-The entrepreneur's chances of success increase dramatically when he chooses an area in which he has a comparative advantage and expertise.
+The entrepreneur's chances of success increases dramatically when he chooses an area in which he has a comparative advantage and expertise.
 The expertise is compared to competitors in the market.

 The dictionary definition of expertise means: expert knowledge in a particular profession.

 To become an expert in a particular niche an investment is required, and Malcolm Gladwell points out in his book, The Story of Success that: The picture that emerged from studies requires ten thousand hours of practice to achieve the level of control associated with world-class expertise - in any field.

 What does it take to become an expert?
 Do we know which discipline we want to specialize in?
 Why specifically in this niche?